QuantEcon/lecture-python.myst/lectures/util_rand_resp.md

 \text{Pr}(\text{yes}|A^{'})\times \text{Pr}(A|\text{yes})
 $$ (eq:util-rand-eight-b)

-This measure is just the first term in `ref:util-rand-seven-a`, i.e., the probability that an individual answers "yes" and is perceived to belong to $A$.
+This measure is just the first term in {eq}`eq:util-rand-seven-a`, i.e., the probability that an individual answers "yes" and is perceived to belong to $A$.

 ##  Respondent's Expected Utility